Rudolph exits after scary hit, Ravens edge Steelers in OT

 Ravens: Safety Tony Jefferson went down in the fourth quarter with a left knee injury.

-Steelers: Wide receiver James Washington Barron left in the third quarter with a shoulder injury and did not return.
+Steelers: Washington left in the third quarter with a shoulder injury and did not return.
 Linebacker Mark Barron exited in the second quarter with a hamstring injury.

 UP NEXT